hpe-storage/python-3parclient/docs/index.rst

 Overview
 --------
-**HP3PARClient** is a Python package containing a class that uses HTTP REST calls to talk with an HP 3PAR drive array. distribution containing tools for working with
+**HP3PARClient** is a Python package containing a class that uses HTTP REST and SSH calls to talk with an HP 3PAR array. distribution containing tools for working with
 `3PAR Storage Arrays <http://www.3par.com>`_.
 .
 This documentation attempts to explain everything you need to know to use **HP3PARClient**.
+Some of the API calls use SSH to talk to a 3PAR.
+This is done only in the case where the REST API on the 3PAR doesn't exist.

 :doc:`installation`
   Instructions on how to get the distribution.